Eine Person verrührt weiße Soße in einem Fissler-Edelstahltopf auf einer dunklen Fläche, während Mehl in einer Schüssel daneben liegt.

 Saute pans

-To the guide for sauteuses
+Go to the guide for Sauté Pans

 Filters